I am making tote bags made out of all my fabric scraps, and I am very excited about it!

 Step 1: Dive into your pile of scrap fabric!
-If you don’t have a pile of scrap fabric lying around, you can take apart old jeans that dont fit, thrift for clothing that you love the pattern of knowing you will cut it up for scraps!
-Next, cut/rip (depending on the fabric) squares and rectangles of all sorts of sizes.
-You can also make triangles when you need to out of the awkward fabric pieces!
-Right triangle + right triangle = square so you are set!
+If you don’t have a pile of scrap fabric lying around, you can take apart old jeans that don’t fit, or thrift for clothing that you love the pattern of, knowing that you will be cutting it up for scraps.
+Next, depending on the fabric, cut or rip it into square of all sorts and sizes.
+You can also make triangles when you need to out of any awkward fabric pieces!
+Right triangle + right triangle = square, so you are set!

-Step 2: Sew these bad boys together!
+Step 2: Sew those bad boys together!
 My favourite part is deciding which scraps will be paired with which other scraps!
-Deciding the colour and or texture combination that make you spark joy (shoutout Marie Kondo) is what this is really all about.
+Deciding the colour and/or texture combination that make you spark joy (shoutout Marie Kondo) is what this is really all about.

-Step 2 Part B: Once you have your first two pieces sewn or serged together (I am using my serger today but I often do this just with my sewing machine and it works just as well), cut them so all the sides match up that way you have a larger fabric rectangle.
+Step 2 Part B: Once you have your first two pieces sewn or serged together (I am using my serger today, but I often do this just with my sewing machine), cut them so all that all the sides match up, and that way you have a larger fabric rectangle.

-I am keeping all of my cut off edges for an upcoming project :) makes great filling!
+I am keeping all of my cut off edges for an upcoming project :) Hong: they make great filling!

 Just keep swimming: sewing, cutting, ironing, pinning, repeat.

-Okay so I have definitely lost track of writing the steps as I was working on a few different projects today and did it all at once but here are some process pictures I took while making the tote bag out of the fabric.
+Okay so I have definitely lost track of writing the steps because I was working on a few different projects today... but here are some pictures I took while making the tote bag out of the fabric.

-After sewing the straps (first ones were not wide enough so I remade them thicker) and sewing the pockets with a lining of fabric I shibori dyed.
+After sewing the straps (the first ones I made were not wide enough so I had to remake them thicker) and sewing the pockets with a lining of fabric, I shibori dyed.

-I added a stabilizer in between the outside and the lining to give the bag a thicker feel.
-I hand stitched straight lines horizontally and vertically to add texture and to secure the lining.
-To do this used both a long doll-making needle and a short needle for the different stitch length outcomes.
+I also added a stabilizer in between the outside and the lining of the bag to give it a thicker feel.
+Then I hand stitched straight lines horizontally and vertically to add texture and to secure the lining.
+To do this I used both a long doll-making needle and a short needle for the different stitch length outcomes.

 Pinning and sewing the straps and then attaching them to the tote!

-and volia!
-A tote bag made 100% from fabric that would have otherwise note been used :) woop woo!
+...and volia!
+A tote bag made 100% from fabric that would have otherwise not been used :) woop woo!